heroku/heroku-labs-old/README.md

     would make a good beta tester, and what features you are interested in.

-Viewing the particular beta programs a particular app is enrolled in.
+Viewing the particular beta addons a particular app has enabled.
 Note that '--app' is an optional argument; when not provided, the context of the current application is assumed (same patterns as with most other Heroku commands), if a context is missing, a friendly error message is displayed.

     $ heroku beta --app myapp
     Foo
     Bar

-    To see the details of particular program run:
+    To see the details of particular beta addon run:
-    'heroku beta:info <program>'
+    'heroku beta:info [addon]'

-    To enable a particular program run:
+    To enable a particular beta addon run:
-    'heroku beta:enable <program> --app myapp'
+    'heroku beta:enable [addon] --app myapp'

-    To disable a particular program run:
+    To disable a particular beta addon run:
-    'heroku beta:disable <program> --app myapp'
+    'heroku beta:disable [addon] --app myapp'

-Viewing the details of a particular beta program.
+Viewing the details of a particular beta addons.
 This command does not require an application context.

     $ heroku beta:info Bar
     Bar helps developers build, deploy, and ...